Lamb and Turkey Liver Meatballs and Turkey Soup

 Deglaze pot with 1 ladle turkey stock.

-Fill pot about 1/2 full with additional turkey stock.
+Fill pot 1/2 full with additional turkey stock.

 Add: 2 peeled and diced carrots, 1/2 of a rutabega peeled and diced.

-Add: 1/2 of a leek chopped, 1 Tbs vinegar and 1 Tbs agave syrup (or 2 Tbs Japanese rice wine), about 1 cup cooked turkey (white and dark meat, 1/2 inch cubes), 1/2 cup chopped green cabbage, red pepper flake and salt and pepper (to taste).
+Add: 1/2 of a leek chopped, 1 Tbs vinegar and 1 Tbs agave syrup (or 2 Tbs Japanese rice wine), about 1 cup cooked turkey (white and dark meat, 1/2 inch cubes), 1/2 cup chopped green cabbage, red pepper flake (to taste).

 Garnish with chopped parsley.